Obsidian WebDAV Sync

 Introduction

 Obsidian WebDAV Sync is a general-purpose & bidirectional WebDAV syncing plugin for Obsidian.
 It is created due to the current landscape that no single plugin can reliably and conveniently sync your vault with a WebDAV server.
-It has following features:
+It excels existing solutions at reliable bidirectional syncing, better performance and the freedom from vendor lock-in:

 • Smart merge